How To Make Herb Infused Oil for Various Uses and Recipes

 Eucalyptus

 Naturally antifungal, antibacterial, and antiviral, eucalyptus is amazing at treating skin conditions like acne.
-The natural cooling effect it has on the skin is similar to peppermint and can help improve circulation, even out skin tone, and reduce signs of aging.
+Its natural cooling effect on the skin is similar to peppermint and can help improve circulation, even out skin tone, and reduce signs of aging.

 Lavender